 Add an Internal IDMS

-The Internal IDMS stores the user passwords in the database using the bcrypt package with the salt value from the master key that was added during the Kion initial configuration.
+The internal IDMS stores the user passwords in your Kion database.
 You can specify an optional MFA requirement, the number of days before the password expires, and whether to lock user login after consecutive failures.
 The number of failed login attempts and the duration of the lockout are both configurable to meet your organization’s desired specifications.

 To add a new Internal IDMS: